morris179/TFR-The-Fire-Rises-Linux-patch/README.md

+# OUTDATED: USE THE TFR FOR LINUX PATCH MOD

 # TFR-The-Fire-Rises-Linux-patch
 Simple bash script for fixing most broken images and icons for the Hearts of Iron IV mod 'The Fire Rises' on Linux.